Event discovery network IRL raises $16M Series B after refocusing on virtual events – TechCrunch

 With the additional capital, IRL is expanding with the launch of a college network.

-Its goal is to improve upon the Facebook experience for the younger, student demographic by helping college users find, share, and attend academic and social events, both physical and virtual.
+Its goal is to improve upon the Facebook experience for the younger, student demographic by helping college users find, share and attend academic and social events, both physical and virtual.
 However, just this month Facebook launched its own college network, Facebook Campus, which allows students to privately network and track student events on the Facebook platform, outside of their main Facebook profile.

-IRL says it’s starting its college network with 100 colleges and universities across the North America, including Harvard, Columbia and NYU.
+IRL says it’s starting its college network with 100 colleges and universities across North America, including Harvard, Columbia and NYU.
 Facebook Campus, meanwhile, launched with 30 schools.

-“IRL is the only social platform that helps users find the best ways to spend their time and actually encourages them to get off the platform,” said IRL founder and CEO Abraham Shafi, Founder, about the launch of the new network.
+“IRL is the only social platform that helps users find the best ways to spend their time and actually encourages them to get off the platform,” said IRL founder and CEO Abraham Shafi about the launch of the new network.
 “Colleges and universities, in particular, need a way to build and foster a sense of community, whether their students are away from campus remote learning or on campus practicing hybrid learning,” he explained.

-For IRL’s investor, Chi-Hua Chien, a Managing Partner at Goodwater Capital, the potential in IRL is its focus on real connections and community-building.
+For IRL’s investor, Chi-Hua Chien, a managing partner at Goodwater Capital, the potential in IRL is its focus on real connections and community building.

-“We believe IRL will grow to become one of the major social networks powering communities on the Internet and in the real world,” Chien said.
+“We believe IRL will grow to become one of the major social networks powering communities on the internet and in the real world,” Chien said.
 “IRL delivers on the promise to make social media less isolating, by helping drive authentic connection between friends and family around events they care about,” he added.